JabRef/jabref/README.md

 - Native [BibTeX] and [Biblatex] support
 - Cite-as-you-write functionality for external applications such as Emacs, Kile, LyX, Texmaker, TeXstudio, Vim and WinEdt.
-- Format references in one of more thousands built-in citation styles or create your own style
+- Format references in one of the many thousand built-in citation styles or create your own style
 - Support for Word and LibreOffice/OpenOffice to insert and format citations

 #### Share